opencloud-eu/gh-labels/README.md

 ## Additional labels

-If you need additional labels on top of the organisation wide labels, you can add them to the `.github/settings.yml` content:
+If you need additional labels on top of the organization wide labels, you can add them to the `.github/settings.yml` content:

 ```yaml
 labels: